 Client Conversations are video footage of real client sessions treating a variety of issues including depression, panic attacks, generalized anxiety, PTSD, social phobia.

 There are examples of the following techniques shown in the Client Conversation videos: goal setting, hypnotic language, hypnotic phenomena, inductions, information gathering, miscellaneous techniques, reframing, resource location and amplification, solution focused questions, stories and metaphors, utilization.

 The approaches used incorporate techniques from Brief Solution Focused Therapy, Clinical Hypnotherapy, Cognitive Behavioural Therapy, Interpersonal Therapy, Human Givens Therapy, Person-Centred Counselling, Coaching and many other schools of therapy.

-Each video varies in length (from just under 8 minutes long to 1 hour and 10 minutes).
+Each video varies in length (from just under 8 minutes long to over an hour).

 Client Commentaries feature the two founders of Uncommon Knowledge (Roger Elliott and Mark Tyrrell) discussing the client session to give a higher level view of the therapy used.

 As at today’s date, there are a total of 46 Client Commentaries in UPTV.